-In my first campaign mission of Running With Rifles, I remember pushing back enemy forces in Rattlesnake Cresent.
+In my first campaign mission of Running With Rifles, I remember pushing back enemy forces in Rattlesnake Crescent.
 This was the first time I died in the line of duty, but not the last.

 “OMG Grenade,” I exclaimed, as I got blown up by a grenade.

 At first glance, it’s easy to get fooled by this game.
-It looks like a cute and simple top-down shooter; the reality, however, is that nothing about this game is as cut and dry as it appears.
+It looks like a cute and simple top-down shooter; the reality, however, is that nothing about this game is as cut and dry as it seems.

-Running with Rifles is an absolute slaughter fest, and I wouldn’t have wanted it any other way.
+Running with Rifles is an absolute slaughter-fest, and I wouldn’t have wanted it any other way.

-If you want to test yourself as a Rambo-esque character, you can try Man vs. World mode.
+The Rambo inspired players can try Man vs. World mode.
 But it won’t last long, trust me.

 Of all the mods, my favorite has to be Running in the Fallout.
 I have a bit of a bias towards this mod because I’m a huge Fallout fan, but the mod allows you put yourself in the boots of one of the many factions in the Fallout universe.

 You have access to power armor and weapons unique to Fallout, like Laser and Plasma Rifles.
-Unfortunately, this mod doesn’t provide new maps, so your recreation of the Battle of Hoover Dam might have to wait.
+Unfortunately, this mod doesn’t offer new maps, so your recreation of the Battle of Hoover Dam might have to wait.

 Based on looks, this mod could almost be a spiritual successor to The original Fallout games made by Interplay Studios.

-Running with Rifles is available on Steam for $14.99.
+Running with Rifles is available on Steam.

 The product, Running With Rifles, was given to us for free by developer Osumia Games.
 This does not affect the outcome or final score of the review.